Kong/kongponents/docs/guide/migrating-to-version-9.md

 #### Slots

 * `header-image` slot has been removed.
-You can use `modal-content` to pass custom content to KModal
+You can use `content` to pass custom content to KModal
 * `header-content` slot has been removed
 * `body-content` slot had been removed.
 You can use the `default` slot instead
 * `footer-content` slot has been changed to `footer`